MichaIng/DietPi-Docs/docs/usage.md

 The duration of an automated setup depends on the selected options, especially the software packages to be installed and of course of the system's speed.
 It may take a long time (more than an hour may be possible).
 To find out whether the automatic installation process is running the user can login to the system via another SSH connection.
 During the installation process a cyclic message will appear after the login.

-### Example `/boot/dietpi.txt1` contents
+### Example `/boot/dietpi.txta` contents

-The following lines give an example of needed changes within the `dietpi.txt` file.
+The following lines give an example of needed changes within the `dietpi.txtb` file.
 The target to be achieved is:

 - Automatic updates
 - Ethernet connection, DHCP, no proxy, no WiFi